Nicasius Bernaerts: Life

-He subsequently entered the service of the royal administration and provided studies and animal paintings for the needs of the Gobelins Manufactory and royal real estate office (Garde-Meuble de la Couronne).
+He provided studies and animal paintings for the needs of the Gobelins Manufactory and royal real estate office (Garde-Meuble de la Couronne).
+The French animal painter Alexandre-François Desportes was his pupil from 1676 until Bernaerts death.

 Bernaerts was later in life reduced to poverty as a result of alcoholism.
-He died in poverty in 1678.
+In 1678 he was living in the rue Saint Martin in Paris.
+He died in Paris in 1678.

-The French animal painter Alexandre-François Desportes was his pupil.

 Work

 Nicasius Bernaerts painted animals, hunting pieces, including game pieces, and still lifes.

 Bernaerts is known for his extensive and violent depictions of animals in combat, in particular of predatory birds.
 These were directly inspired by similar works by his master Frans Snyders who pioneered this genre in Flanders.
 Bernaerts worked on such scenes before and possibly during the period he was employed at the Gobelins tapestry manufactory.

 In his paintings of the animals from the menagerie at Versailles, Bernaerts presented his subjects with a pedagogic objective.
 The animals are depicted in quiet poses, their bodies almost always in profile, their eyes often turned to the viewer, as in portraits of humans.
 This posing of the animal allows the viewer to better observe the anatomy of each animal.
 Each creature is set against a classicizing landscape background.
 Bernaerts' paintings are now the best sources for identifying the original animal population of the Versailles menagerie as they were inventoried by Nicolas Bailly in his Inventaire des tableaux du roy rédigé entre 1709 et 1710 (first published by Fernand Engerand, Paris, 1899).

-There is uncertainty regarding the actual authorship of the numerous unsigned oil-sketches that came to the Louvre during the French Revolution and were listed as 'A.F.
+There is uncertainty regarding the authorship of the numerous unsigned oil-sketches that came to the Louvre during the French Revolution and were listed as 'A.F.
 Desportes' originally and then distributed as such about a century ago to French provincial museums.
-An old Gobelins-inventory, which was rediscovered in 1967, shows that a number of these works were produced by the generation of artist preceding Desportes such as Nicasius Bernaerts.
-It is assumed that among the works now given to Bernaerts at the Louvre a number must be authentic, most probably the nicely done, rather antiquated portraits of different poultry races.
+An old Gobelins inventory, which was rediscovered in 1967, shows that a number of these works were produced by the generation of artist preceding Desportes such as Nicasius Bernaerts.
+It is assumed that among the works now attributed to Bernaerts at the Louvre a number must be authentic, most probably the nicely done, rather antiquated portraits of different poultry races.

 Bernaerts also painted portraits of pets as shown in the Portrait of Tambon, dog of the Duke of Vendôme (1865, Auctioned at Christie's on 28–29 September 2015 in Paris, lot 386).